jorditorresBCN/Assignments-2017/Lab02.md

 <a name="HW1"/>

 ## HW 2.1: Installing Anaconda
-Download and installing Anaconda in your laptop following hands-on 4 ([Python Development Environment Quick Start](https://github.com/jorditorresBCN/Quick-Start/blob/master/Python-Development-Environment-Quick-Start.md)) guidelines.
-Start a Jupyter notebook on your terminal and create a note book that contains your previous [`Lab1.guessnumber.py`](https://github.com/jorditorresBCN/Assignments-2017/blob/master/Lab01.md) code including some explanation of your steps using `markdown` cells.
+Download and install Anaconda in your laptop following the hands-on guidelines at ([Python Development Environment Quick Start](https://github.com/jorditorresBCN/Quick-Start/blob/master/Python-Development-Environment-Quick-Start.md)).
+Start a Jupyter notebook on your terminal and create a note book, using `markdown` cells, that contains your previous [`Lab1.guessnumber.py`](https://github.com/jorditorresBCN/Assignments-2017/blob/master/Lab01.md) code including some explanation of the steps you've followed.
 Save your notebook as `Lab2.guessnumber.ipynb` and add it to your remote GitHub repository.

 <a name="HW2"/>

-## HW 2.2: Register Our App on Twitter
+## HW 2.2: Registering Our App on Twitter
 Cloud applications are characterized by an increased focus on user participation and content creation, but also by a deep interaction and interconnection of applications sharing con-tent from different types of services in order to integrate multiple systems together.
 This scenario is, doubtlessly, possible thanks to the rise of  the “Application Programming Interfaces” (API).

 An API, or Application Programming Interface, provide a way for computer systems to interact with each other.
 There are many types of APIs.
 Every programming language has a built-in API that it used to write programs.
 For instance, you studied in previous courses that operating systems themselves have APIs used by programs to open files or draw text on the screen.